-GERD (gastroesophageal reflux disease) occurs when the muscle at the end of the esophagus (the “food tube” that connects the mouth to the stomach) fails to close, allowing stomach acid to leak back up into the esophagus.
-Many people suffer occasional heartburn or the taste of stomach fluid in their mouth, but when that happens two or more times a week, it is considered GERD.
-This leaking can feel like a burning sensation, as stomach acid irritates the lining of the esophagus.
+Gastroesophageal reflux disease (GERD) occurs when the muscle at the end of the esophagus (the “food tube” that connects the mouth to the stomach) does not close properly, allowing stomach acid to flow back up into the esophagus.
+Many people suffer occasional heartburn or the taste of stomach acid in their mouth, but when it happens twice or more in a week, it is considered GERD.
+It can feel like a burning sensation, as stomach acid irritates the lining of the esophagus.
 GERD also can feel like asthma, a dry cough, or difficulty swallowing.
-GERD can strike at any age, and untreated cases can disrupt daily life and even lead to more serious conditions.
+GERD can affect people of any age, and untreated cases can disrupt daily life and even lead to more serious conditions.

 UAB is an active participant in research and clinical trials for GERD.
 We encourage you to speak to your physician about research and clinical trial options and browse the link below for more information.View Clinical Trials